paduagroup/pol_openmm/build-openmm.md

         make install
         make PythonInstall

-6. Test the installation (it's not going to find a CUDA device on the frontal machine),
+6. Test the installation (it won't find a CUDA device on the frontal machine),

         python -m openmm.testInstallation

-7. In your submission script (to `qsub`) you should add:
+7. In your submission script (to `qsub`) you may need to add

         export LD_LIBRARY_PATH=$HOME/openmm/lib

     so that OpenMM libraries are found.

 That's it.
-You can test the installation as indicated above.These build instructions should also work with OpenMM 7.4.2.
+You can test the installation as indicated above.
+These build instructions should also work with OpenMM 7.4.2.

 ## TGNH Drude thermostat (OpenMM 7.4.2)

 The temperature-grouped Nosé-Hoover thermostat (http://doi.org/10.1021/acs.jpclett.9b02983) is a plugin to OpenMM 7.4.2.
-The authors are in the process of upgrading it to the latest OpenMM 7.5 but gave no estimated date.
+The authors are in the process of upgrading it to the latest OpenMM but gave no estimated date.

 1. Download or `git clone` the plugin from https://github.com/scychon/openmm_drudeNose